qramana/qramana/doc/tutorial.md

 ## Creating a Bell state

 Now you have tools to run `qramana` quantum calculation.
-Let's start from creating a Bell state by using `qramana`.
+Let's start creating a Bell state by using `qramana`.

 ### Define qubit